moorepants/eme150a/content/pages/syllabus.rst

 student must turn in a *unique* solution.
 Keep in mind that actually doing all of the homework yourself is critical for learning and passing the course.

-Both projects will group efforts but also include individual evaluation along with peer evaluations.
+The first project will be an individual project but have elements of collaboration built in.
+The second project will be a group effort but also include individual evaluation along with peer evaluations.

 Textbook
 ========